Get Involved

 • Increased crisis in older adults leading to increased need for crisis response and hospitalizations

-• An increase of youth experiencing mental health crisis, suicidal thoughts and behaviors
+• An increase in youth experiencing mental health crises, suicidal thoughts, and behaviors

-• Problems for youth and family accessing outpatient treatment
+• Problems for youth and families accessing both outpatient and inpatient treatment

-• An increase of adults attempting to access treatment
+• An increase in adults attempting to access treatment

-• Behavioral health needs caused by COVID induced risk factors
+• Behavioral health needs caused by COVID-induced risk factors (this is prominent across disciplines)

 Initiatives